Kipchak languages

-The Kipchak languages (also known as the Kypchak, Qypchaq, Qypshaq or the Northwestern Turkic languages) are a sub-branch of the Turkic language family spoken by approximately 30 million people in much of Central Asia and Eastern Europe, spanning from Romania to China.
+The Kipchak languages (also known as the Kypchak, Qypchaq, Qypshaq or the Northwestern Turkic languages) are a sub-branch of the Turkic language family spoken by approximately 30 million people in much of Central Asia and Eastern Europe, spanning from Bulgaria and Romania in Southeastern Europe to China in East Asia.
 Some of the most widely spoken languages in this group are Kazakh, Kyrgyz, and Tatar.

 Linguistic features

 The Kipchak languages share a number of features that have led linguists to classify them together.
 Some of these features are shared with other Common Turkic languages; others are unique to the Kipchak family.